AlteracValleyHumber2019/CoreGame/README.md

 ## Character Inheritance
-All the characters(Player, NPC) in the game will use a class(Or one of its specialized subclass) called Character.
-The Character base class would have some common behaviour functions such as Moving, Dying, AutoAttack, Respawning, etc. Character will also have some basic members such as a mesh an animation etc. Since every class and NPC will have some similarities and some differences we decided to use the strategy pattern to achieve this effect.
+All the characters (Player, NPC) in the game will use a class (or one of its specialized subclass) called Character.
+The Character base class would have behaviour functions that will be shared between all characters such as Moving, Dying, AutoAttack, Respawning, etc. Character will also have some basic members such as a mesh, an animation, etc. Since every class and NPC will have some similarities and some differences we decided to use the strategy pattern to achieve this effect.

 For example: A Knight class can be made of a Character class with MoveStrategy1, DieStrategy2, AutoAttackStrategy2, and RespawnStrategy4 while a Mage class can be made of a Character class with MoveStrategy1, DieStrategy3, AutoAttackStrategy2, RespawnStrategy1.
-The Knight and Mage both uses the same MoveStrategy and AutoAttackStrategy by using the strategy pattern we essentially avoid the need of repeating unececarry code.
+The Knight and Mage both uses the same MoveStrategy and AutoAttackStrategy, and by using the same strategy pattern we essentially avoid the need of repeating unnecessarry code.

 Furthermore, because most Class/NPC behaviour are wrapped inside Strategy classes we can use a factory class to build the desired class at runtime.
-This flexibility enables us the ability to easily define class archetype in a JSON file(See example below).
+This flexibility enables us the ability to easily define class archetype in a JSON file (See example below).
 Should there ever be a need to change these classes’ behaviours in the future, all we need to do is modify the JSON file and potentially not have to change a single line of our game code.

 #### JSON file